How to add popular GOV.UK Slack integrations

 Configuration

 Create a PR which adds some information (including team name and Slack channel) to alphagov.yml in the Seal repo.
-The Slack channel name does not need to match the team name.
+The Slack channel and team name must match the ones in the developer docs.

 Make sure that the Slack channel name has been set as the ‘team’ in repos.yml in the GOV.UK Developer Docs repo.
 This will update this JSON endpoint which is used by the Seal.